 They just launched the Google I|O 2012 conference site, and it is immediately apparent that I will not be attending, most likely, as they require Google+ to sign up.

 And finally, follow the promises that were made prior to the registration.
 The Google IO 2012 registration page still says “registration will be first-come, first-served”, which clearly wasn’t the case.
-I realize that if the process would indeed have been first-come, first-served, all tickets would’ve sold out in the first few minutes, but either change the process or give it an honest description: a lottery.
+I realize that if the process would indeed have been first-come, first-served, all tickets would’ve sold out in the first few minutes.
+A more appropriate description of the registration process would be a “lottery”.